Jaezic/Jaezic/README.md

-### Hello, I'm Jiyeon Lee!
+### Hello, I'm Mingyu Jeong!, Nickname is Jaezic

 Good day!

-I am a machine learning developer from South Korea 🇰🇷.
-I am interested in data science and deep learning and computer vision.
+I am a software student from South Korea 🇰🇷.
+I am interested in data science and software, programing langauge.
 I love reading, exercising and communicating!

 If you want to contact me, please leave me a message!